-- Slightly coat the puff pastry sheet with Pace® Salsa (mild or medium) and sparsely sprinkle some cheese on top and cut the sheet into desired shapes (I cut them into triangles using a pizza cutter).
+- Spread a thin layer of salsa on the puff pastry sheet and sparsely sprinkle some cheese on top, and cut the sheet into desired shapes (I cut them into triangles using a pizza cutter).

-- Place the puff pastry "chips” on a parchment paper lined baking tray and bake in preheated oven for 15 - 20 minutes, until they are puffed up and golden brown in color.
+- Place the puff pastry "chips” on a parchment paper-lined baking tray and bake in the preheated oven for 15 - 20 minutes, until they are puffed up and golden brown in color.

 - Serve with the cheesy Mexican meatball skillet.